Title IX at Yale School of the Environment

 - Sexual Harassment & Assault Response Center (SHARE) offers counseling and assistance for members of the Yale Community who have experienced sexual misconduct either directly or indirectly.
 They are available 24 hours a day, 7 days a week, at 203-432-2000.

-- Title IX Coordinators are senior administrators and faculty members throughout Yale who can answer questions/concerns related to sexual misconduct, coordinate resources, accommodations and remedies, and investigate complaints to the degree possible consistent with the complainant’s wishes.
-The Title IX Coordinators for YSE are Andrés Fernández (203-432-6286) and Alyssa Pereirara (203-432-4247).
+- Title IX Coordinators are senior administrators and faculty members throughout Yale who can answer questions/concerns related to sexual misconduct, coordinate resources and remedies, and investigate complaints to the degree possible consistent with the complainant’s wishes.
+The Title IX Coordinators for YSE are Andrés Fernández (203-432-6286) and Lauren Horner (203-432-4247).

 - University-Wide Committee on Sexual Misconduct (UWC) is Yale’s internal disciplinary board.
 The UWC is available to assist with filing a formal complaint or answering questions and concerns about sexual misconduct.

-What are the options for reporting a complaint?
+What are the options for reporting an incident?